Events Archive: 2023 | 2024 | 2025 | 2026 | Upcoming Events

 About the Speaker:

 Miranda found her passion for native plants after buying her first home in 2023.
 Beginning with zero gardens, she stumbled through the process of creating them and made a ton of mistakes along the way.
-A chance encounter led her to volunteering at the USGS Bee Lab, where she soaked up as much information as possible about propagating and identifying native plants.
+A chance encounter led her to volunteering at the USGS Bee Lab with Wild Ones Chesapeake Bay, where she soaked up as much information as possible about propagating and identifying native plants.
 Miranda is no stranger to learning scientific names, as she holds a PhD in Biology where she studied the genetics of fishes.
 Miranda has more than a decade of teaching experience in traditional classrooms, community outreach, and hands-on learning.

 Favorite native plant - Wild Columbine, Aquilegia canadensis